Abdullah-TU/Graham-Defensive-Investor-Analyzer/README.md

 7. **Moderate Price/Book Ratio (Criterion 7)** – The current stock price should not exceed 1.5 × book value per share, and the product of P/E and P/B should not exceed 22.5.

 The analyzer automatically computes these ratios and displays a green “Pass” or red “Fail” badge for each.

+## License

+This project is provided for educational purposes and does not include a formal license from the original author.
+Use it at your own discretion and verify any investment advice independently.